 There’s plenty that is different with this movie.
 Some different good (No annoying child ants!) and some different bad (Z is not very likable, in my opinion.
 Also the artwork is weird to me sometimes.)

 Z’s so different because he actually thinks for himself.
 Ooh what a rebel.
-This wouldn’t be that bad if he wasn’t so…..vocal about his character being mindless robots….He’s a goth kid without the black is what I mean.
+This wouldn’t be that bad if he wasn’t so…..vocal about how everyone are mindless robots and he thinks for himself….He’s a goth kid without the black is what I mean.
 Always prattling on about how everyone just does what their told and never thinks for themselves and–

 The colony really is a bunch of, forgive this term,…sheep.
-They change their attitudes so quickly back and forth that you nearly get whiplash at how quickly they turned on their almighty hero Z in order to follow the antagonist.
+They change their attitudes so quickly back and forth on the whim of whoever happens to try to coerce them that you nearly get whiplash at how quickly they turned on their almighty hero Z in order to follow the antagonist.

 The art and animation were also…..blech-ish.
 I didn’t mind the character models all that much.
 The ant designs were also much different than what we see in A Bug’s Life.
 In fact, that’s a bit of a gripe I have with that movie.
-I know black and red aren’t really appealing colors to work with, but blue ants?
-Bright blue ants?
-Really?
+I know black and red aren’t really appealing colors to work with, but bright blue ants?

-Anyway, the ants here have a much less cartoony design than Pixar’s, and they’re colored in a more realistic brown color.
-It works okay, but that art, especially where Weaver was involved, looked claymation-ish.
-Or almost unfinished.
+The ants here have a much less cartoony design than Pixar’s, and they’re colored in a more realistic brown color.
+It works okay, but that art, especially where Weaver was involved, looked claymation-ish (no offense to claymation), or almost unfinished.
 I get that Dreamworks was just starting out with this but still, not grade A work.
 The animation is good, though.
 A little on the stiff side.
 There never seemed to be any moments where it seemed funny or unnatural….Well, okay, the human scene was weird.
 You never see his/her torso and the walking just seems so slow.

 In the end, it was a pretty enjoyable movie that kept my attention, but I don’t think I’d ever have a reason to watch it again.
 Despite having enough to stand on its own merit and not be compared to A Bug’s Life....A Bug’s Life is just a more enjoyable movie to me.